rvsfara/rvsfara/README.md

 My name is Rafael Vieira dos Santos

-I'm student of Software Engineer looking for experience with Home Office work, Systems Analysis and Development 2011 to 2017 UTFPR.
-I started the administration course in 2020 to have experience with management and management processes, and a degree in Software Engineering to update myself to the job market.
+I'm student of Software Engineer looking for experience, Systems Analysis and Development 2011 to 2017 UTFPR.
+Bacharel in administration and Student of Software Engineering.
 ## Contact:
 <div>
 <a href = "mailto:rvsfara@gmail.com"><img src="badges/gmail.svg"